srmckee/web-server/README.md

 # web-server
-A web server written in C++ which write a file from a client to disk
+A web server written in C++ which writes a file from a client to disk